npm/jobs/2015 q3 enterprise engineer.md

 We prefer candidates who are local to our offices in downtown Oakland, California, but are open to remote work for the right candidate.
-We cannot currently sponsor new work visas, though we can transfer existing H-1Bs, and TN-1s.
+We cannot currently sponsor new work visas other than TN-1s, and we can transfer existing H-1Bs.